 Employees of most Colorado governmental agencies and public entities receive disability and other benefits by virtue of their participation in the Public Employees’ Retirement Association (PERA).
 These claims are administered by PERA’s disability program administrator, which is currently the Unum Life Insurance Company of America (“Unum”).
 The program was previously administered by Standard Insurance Company.

 The disability insurance attorneys at McDermott Law are experienced in assisting Colorado PERA members pursue their claims through all stages of the internal appeal process and into litigation, if necessary.
-Complete our contact form or call 303-964-1800 to arrange a free consultation.
+Complete our contact form or call 303-964-1800 to arrange a free Review of Denied Claims.

 When a member of PERA becomes mentally or physically incapacitated from working, a disability claim should be immediately submitted to PERA.
 After eligibility for such benefits is confirmed, the claim is submitted to Unum for a determination whether the PERA member is medically eligible to receive either short-term disability or PERA disability retirement.